DerBrunoIR/CourseGraph/README.md

 # Results

-Here are the results visulized via the open source software `gephi`.
+Here are the results visulized as a tag cloud weighted by incoming edges.

+I used the open source software `gephi` for this visualization.

 top requiered modules:
 ![top_required_modules](https://github.com/user-attachments/assets/aacfaa38-56a2-4310-be54-b38ea2a8a09d)